Algrythm/PyLangGen/readme.md

 The app comes with 2 pre-made languages, Inuevo, which is a randomly generated language with a few modifications inspired by Spanish, and Yatsk, a randomly generated language with a few modifications inspired by Russian.
 Feel free to use these languages in your projects if you'd like.

 I think it would be pretty cool if people make custom languages and share them so that new con-langs could be constructed using this app, with eventual modifications being made as time goes on!
-So go ahead, share your languages!
+So go ahead, share your languages! [ or build on my existing ones (; ]

 ## How to use